 Xande Ribeiro was influenced by many world-class Brazilian jiu-jitsu practitioners and mixed martial artists, including Royler Gracie, his brother Saulo Ribeiro, and others.

-Alexandre trained BJJ under the leadership of Royler Gracie at the Gracie Humaitá Academy when he moved into Rio de Janeiro.
+Alexandre trained BJJ under the leadership of Royler Gracie at the Gracie Humaitá Academy when he moved to Rio de Janeiro.

 Otherwise, he’s a jiu-jitsu legend and mixed martial arts fighter who has a long list of notable accomplishments, including four World Championships (in 1996, 1997, 1998, and 1999), two Pan American Championships (in 1997 and 1999), three ADCC titles (in 1999, 2000, and 2001), and numerous other titles.